Modern Times (film): Reception

 The iconic depiction of Chaplin working frantically to keep up with an assembly line inspired later comedy routines including Disney's Der Fuehrer's Face (Donald Duck alternately assembling artillery shells and saluting portraits of Adolf Hitler) and an episode of I Love Lucy titled "Job Switching" (Lucy and Ethel trying to keep up with an ever-increasing volume of chocolate candies, eventually stuffing them in their mouths, hats, and blouses).
 The opening of a fantasy sequence in the film, in which the unemployed factory worker trips over a footstool upon entering the living room of his "dream home" with the Gamin, inspired a similar opening to The Dick Van Dyke Show.

 This was Chaplin's first overtly political-themed film, and its unflattering portrayal of industrial society generated controversy in some quarters upon its initial release.
 Writing in The Liberal News, the official magazine of the British Liberal Party, in October 1936, Willoughby Dewar observed that Modern Times "should be seen by every Young Liberal.
 It is, among other things, a piece of first-class Liberal propaganda."
 In Nazi Germany, propaganda minister Joseph Goebbels banned the film from being shown because of its alleged advocacy of communism.

 The film exhibits slight similarities to a lesser-known 1931 French film directed by René Clair entitled À nous la liberté (Liberty for Us) – the assembly line sequence is an instance in that both films depict it, but in different ways.
 The German film company Tobis Film, hungry for cash, sued Chaplin following the film's release but to no avail.
 They sued again after World War II (considered revenge for Chaplin's anti-Nazi statements in The Great Dictator).
 This time, they settled with Chaplin out of court.
 Clair, a friend and huge admirer of Chaplin who was flattered that the film icon would depict a similar subject, was deeply embarrassed by Tobis Film's action and was never part of the case.

-An American copyright infringement case brought over 1934 a book titled Against Gray Walls or Lawyer's Dramatic Escapes was dismissed after the court found the film and book were so dissimilar that the record did not show copying.
+An American copyright infringement case brought over a 1934 book, entitled Against Gray Walls or Lawyer's Dramatic Escapes, was dismissed after the court found the film and book were so dissimilar that the record did not show copying.

 The film did attract criticism for being almost completely silent.
 Chaplin feared that the mystery and romanticism of the Tramp character would be ruined if he spoke, and also that it would alienate his fans in non-English speaking territories.
 His future films, however, would be full-fledged "talkies" – although without the character of the Little Tramp.